zhanxw/rvtests/README.md

 The above models are suitable to generate summary statistics which can be later meta-analyzed (see Djiang Liu (2014) Nature Genetics).
 Rvtests implemented the above method and the results can be further analyzed in RareMetals [link](http: //genome. sph. umich. edu/wiki/RareMETALS).
-It also worth to mention that our group offered another toolsets for meta-analysis [link](http://genome.sph.umich.edu/wiki/Rare-Metal).
+It also worth to mention that our group offered another toolset for meta-analysis [link](http://genome.sph.umich.edu/wiki/Rare-Metal).

 ## Utility models